levon003/uv-github-action-demo/README.md

  - Fail the GitHub Action if 20+ files were changed.

 This is a very unreasonable thing to do, but it demonstrates multiple things:
- -
+ - A GitHub Action that uses git to identify and process added, changed, and deleted paths relative to `main`, which is more finicky than it looks
+ - A simple Python package structure that works with UV
+ - A multi-stage GitHub Action that installs UV and needed dependencies to execute a validation script

-Here's a sample GitHub Action when validation succeeds:
+Here's a sample GitHub Action log when validation succeeds:

 ```
 2025-01-28 04:03:19,215 - INFO - Validating relative to branch 'main'.